aben20807/simple-hw-info/README.md

 # simple-hw-info

 A lightweight tool designed to retrieve basic hardware information for both Windows and Linux systems.
+Some information is retrieved using [fastfetch](https://github.com/fastfetch-cli/fastfetch), so you need to install it first.

 Note: This package has not been extensively tested across all environments.

 ## Windows (powershell)